What Are Your Asset Division Goals?

 If a business, significant share in a company or a professional practice is held by the couple or one spouse, the business must be evaluated and valued to determine what is due each spouse upon divorce.
 Each situation is unique, requiring a thorough understanding of business valuation that could affect a fair and equitable division.

-To learn more about how we can help you navigate all issues related to your relationship with your children, please contact our Houston law firm today at 713-568-3341 or toll free at 866-761-1513.
-Our office is centrally located in Greenway Plaza, just north of 59 inside the 610 loop and serves clients throughout Houston and surrounding areas.
+To learn more about how our lawyers can help you protect your separate property and pursue a fair division of the marital estate, please call us today at 713-568-3341 or toll free at 866-761-1513.
+You can also email us.
+Our law office is centrally located in Greenway Plaza, just north of 59 inside the 610 loop.